m-ukund/fontdetector/README.md

 * Datasets stored in Chameleon persistent volume
 * ResNet18 fine-tuned in a GPU container (PytTorch)
 * MLflow for experiment tracking
+* Ray Train for distributed training
-* Ray cluster for job scheduling and parallel experiments
+* Ray Tune for hyperparameter optimization

 **Justification:**
 This approach balances performance and speed.
 ResNet18 provides good results with manageable training times.
-Training on both syntehtic and real data improves generalization. training on Chameleon using Ray allows scheduling and reproducibility.
+Training on both syntehtic and real data improves generalization.
+Training on Chameleon using Ray allows scheduling and reproducibility.

 **Lecture Tie-Ins:**
 * Unit 4: Transfer Learning, scale with Ray
 * Unit 5: Infrastructure provisioning and containerization
-* Difficulty Point: ?
+* Difficulty Point: Ray Train and Ray Tune integration for scalable and tuned training

 **Numbers:**
 * Training time per run: ?
 (GPU)